Kaustubh-Natuskar/moreThanFAANGM/README.md

-## How can I Contribute to add more companies?
+## Guidelines

 1. Fork the repository.
 1. Read this [Article](https://guides.github.com/features/mastering-markdown/) about Markdown.
 1. Download [this](https://docs.google.com/spreadsheets/d/11uI5wwJCMVpL7jSva6pRAgVWg-I-IN_9-yDrks2ZZ3w/edit#gid=0) sheet to find the right place for the company you want to add.
 1. Add the company STRICTLY in the increasing alphabetical order.
 See this small [article](https://support.google.com/docs/answer/3540681?hl=en&co=GENIE.Platform%3DAndroid).
+1. Please don't add the numbering in logical order.
+Keep every number equal to ```1```.
+Markdown handles the numbering on its own.
-1. Don't forgot to increase the count.
+1. Don't forget to increase the count.
 1. Make a pull request.